New law, SB 1233 of 2004, secretly eliminated the right of bicyclists and pedestrians to use public roadways

 Contacts

-Below map is page 90 of the County Master Expressway Plan (adopted 8/19/03).
+Below map is page 90 of the Expressway Master Plan (adopted 8/19/03).
 To copy, drag the map onto your desktop.

 Next is page 93 (excerpt) of the County Expressway Master Plan (adopted 8/19/03).
 To copy, drag it onto your desktop.